nesi/support-docs/docs/Getting_Started/Next_Steps/Multithreading_Scaling_Example.md

 requirements for our 60,000 iteration job.

-From this data we have determined that more than 8 CPUs has very limited additional speed and an 8 CPU should use about 0.75 GB of memory at most, and that this memory requirement should remain relatively consistent, regardless of the number of iterations.
+From this data we have determined that more than 8 CPUs has very limited additional speed and an 8 CPU job should use about 0.75 GB of memory at most, and that this memory requirement should remain relatively consistent, regardless of the number of iterations.
 Given this information we can estimate our full size job's resource requirements.